np-guard/netpol-analyzer/README.md

 Global Flags:
   -c, --context string      Kubernetes context to use when evaluating connections in a live cluster
-      --dirpath string      Resources dir path when evaluating connections from a dir -k, --kubeconfig string   Path and file to use for kubeconfig when evaluating connections in a live cluster -q, --quiet               Runs quietly, reports only severe errors and results -v, --verbose             Runs with more informative messages printed to log
+      --dirpath string      Resources dir path when evaluating connections from a dir --include-json        consider JSON manifests (in addition to YAML) when analyzing from dir -k, --kubeconfig string   Path and file to use for kubeconfig when evaluating connections in a live cluster -q, --quiet               Runs quietly, reports only severe errors and results -v, --verbose             Runs with more informative messages printed to log